MicrosoftDocs/architecture-center/docs/guide/networking/private-link-ip-constraints-content.md

 ### Networking

 All traffic coming to your application will appear to originate from an IP address on the destination virtual network that's associated with the Private Link service.
 The following diagram shows the IP addresses that both the customer and application will see as their source and destination IP addresses.
-If your application requires the actual source IP address of the customer that's initiating the connection, Private Link supports the Proxy protocol, which provides a convenient way to transport, with enhanced security, connection information like a client's address across multiple layers of NAT or TCP proxies.
+If your application requires the actual source IP address of the customer that's initiating the connection, Private Link supports the Proxy protocol.
+This protocol provides a convenient way to transport, with enhanced security, connection information like a client's address across multiple layers of NAT or TCP proxies.

 For more information, see [Getting connection Information using TCP Proxy v2](/azure/private-link/private-link-service-overview#getting-connection-information-using-tcp-proxy-v2).